DR. RAYMOND WISE

 Rob has conducted numerous choir clinics and worked with worship teams both in Canada and the U.S. and currently resides in Belleville, where he serves as Worship Pastor at the First Pentecostal Church of Belleville directing the FPC Choir, teaching voice/piano studies, and facilitating dynamic worship experiences.
 It has been his desire to use singing and the gift of music to reach others with the saving message of Jesus Christ.

-Darren holds a music diploma from Grant MacEwan College, a Bachelor of Fine Arts in Music from York University, a Bachelor of Education from the University of Toronto and recently completed a Master of Music degree in Music Education from the University of Western Ontario.
-He is a two-time recipient of the Harry Jerome Scholarship Fund and was awarded the 2015 Don Wright Award in Music by the University of Western Ontario.
+Darren holds a music diploma from Grant MacEwan College, a Bachelor of Fine Arts in Music from York University, a Bachelor of Education from the University of Toronto and a Master of Music degree in Music Education from the University of Western Ontario.
+He is currently pursuing his doctorate degree in Music Education at the University of Toronto, having research interests lying formal gospel music education and issues of equity, diversity and social justice in public school music curriculum.

 Gregory Hines is no stranger to the ever-growing dance industry.
 Having worked since 1995 under legendary Choreographer Luther Brown as a hip hop Judge from “So You Think You Can Dance Canada, Gregory has toured all over Canada and the US for numerous artists such as Mariah Carey, rapper Eve, Jully Black, Shawn Desmond, Christina Aguilera, Maestro Glenn Lewis and many more.
 He has also made numerous television appearances dancing for such award shows as “The Canadian Urban Music Awards, The 2000 & 2001 Juno Awards” and the 2001 Teen Choice Awards, to name a few.